mcastling/mcastling.github.io/NUItutorials/hello-world.md

 <a name="0"></a>
 # NUI Hello World Tutorial

-This tutorial provides an introduction to the NUI Animation framework.

 The tutorial shows how to create and display "Hello World" using a text label.

 [The NUI Overview](NUIoverview.md) describes NUI capabilities in detail.